 I know not all of us are morning people.
 I spent the first 40 years of my life as a dedicated night owl and I’m not going to get all braggy and tell you that you should transform yourself, too.
 In my case, it just happened — likely hormones, according to my doctor.
 But, even when I was a night owl, I found writing at night a lot harder.
 My “prime time” was 10 pm to 1 am.
 But, frequently, I spent much of the day dreading it.
 Sometimes, I just plain couldn’t do it (who wants to leave a dinner party or a movie to go write?)
 And, when the writing went well, I was keyed up and had a really hard time getting to sleep afterwards.
 This made the next day even more difficult.

 How do you spend the first 30 minutes of your day?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section, below.
-And congratulations to Cecilia Torres, the winner of this month’s book prize, What Comes Next and How to Like It by Abigail Thomas for a Feb.
-2/16 comment on my blog.
-Anyone who comments on today’s post (or any others) by March 31/16 will be put in a draw for a copy of Self-Editing For Fiction Writers, by Renni Browne and Dave King.
-To leave your own comment, please, scroll down to the section, directly underneath the “related posts” links, below.
-Note that you don’t have to join the commenting software to post.
+We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
+Anyone who comments on today’s post (or any others) by Aug.
+31/21 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+Please, scroll down to the comments, directly underneath the “related posts” links, below.
+Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.
+It’s easy!